MicrosoftDocs/cpp-docs/docs/standard-library/valarray-class.md

 ### Return value

-A new `valarray` in which all the elements have been moved *`count`* positions toward the front of the `valarray`, left with respect to their positions in the operand `valarray`.
+A new `valarray` in which all the elements have been moved *`count`* positions toward the front of the `valarray`, or leftward when compared to their positions in the operand `valarray`.

 ### Remarks